-Ephraim Becker, a therapist and mussar speaker in Jerusalem who lives in Telz-Stone, has quite a biography on his web site, http://mussar-psych.org.
-He writes:
+Ephraim David Becker is a “therapist” and mussar speaker in Jerusalem who lives in Kiryat Yearim/Telshe-Stone.
+He has quite a biography on his web site, http://mussar-psych.org where he writes:

 I served, after receiving ordination at the tender age of 22, in my first and only rabbinical pulpit, for three years.
 I found that the most attractive aspects of the position were the frequent hospital visitations… I [became] a clinical chaplain with the Jewish Chaplaincy Service of Milwaukee, teaching at the Yeshiva in Milwaukee and receiving a Ph.D. in Education at the University of Wisconsin, specializing in Counseling [actually, "Urban Education"] ……